ADA Compliance For Websites – A Complete Guide

 - Text Summaries – Some people simply have trouble reading long sentences and paragraphs.
 You don’t need a disability to have this problem.
 Break up your text into small paragraphs, use headers and subheaders to make the text easier to read.
 Provide shorter summaries of the text.
 These are basic on-page SEO tactics.

-- Size Of Links And Buttons – Keep your links sizes, button size, and any other touchpoint on your website a normal size.
+- Size Of Links And Buttons – Keep your link sizes, button size, and any other touchpoint on your website a normal size.
 If the user isn’t utilizing a computer mouse it can be hard to click on the element as the element might be too small.
 You also need to guarantee the buttons aren’t too big.
-If they are too big a user with altered motor skills can click the button accidentally.
+If they are too big a user with altered motor skills can click the button by accident.

 - Avoid Animations, Popups & Autoplay – These elements can be extremely distracting and dangerous to some users.
 Be sure to always give the user a warning before any flashing or fast movement.
 Give the users a way to stop these features as they can cause seizures.